Hypothetical answers to continuous queries over data streams: Introduction

 In several applications, it is useful to know that some answers are likely to be produced in the future, since there is already some information that might lead to their generation.
 This is the case namely in prognosis systems (e.g., medical diagnosis, stock market prediction), where one can prepare for the possibility of something happening.
 To this goal, we propose \emph{hypothetical answers}: answers that are supported by information provided by the input stream, but that still depend on other facts being true in the future.
 Knowledge about both the facts that support the answer and possible future facts that may make it true gives users the possibility to make timely, informed decisions in contexts where preemptive measures may have to be taken.

 Moreover, by giving such hypothetical answers to the user we cope with unbound wait in a constructive way, since the system is no longer ``mute'' while waiting for an answer to become definitive.

 Many existing approaches to reasoning with data streams adapt and extend models, languages and techniques used for querying databases and the semantic web~\cite{Arasu2006,Barbieri2009}.
-We develop our theory in line with the works of~\cite{Zaniolo2012,Becketal2015,DaoTran2017,Ozcep2017,Motik}, where continuous queries are treated as rules of a logic program that reasons over facts arriving through a data stream.
+We develop our theory in line with the works of~\cite{Becketal2015,DaoTran2017,Ozcep2017,Ronca2022,Zaniolo2012}, where continuous queries are treated as rules of a logic program consisting of both rules and facts arriving through a data stream.
+Our techniques bear some similarites to previous work on abduction (see the discussion on related work in Section~\ref{sec:rw}), but to the best of our knowledge this is the first time that hypothetical reasoning has been considered in the context of continuous query answering.

-\paragraph{Contribution.} We present a declarative semantics for queries in Temporal Datalog, where we define the notions of hypothetical and supported answers.
-We define an operational semantics based on SLD-resolution, and show that there is a natural connection between the answers computed by this semantics and hypothetical and supported answers.
-By refining SLD-resolution, we obtain an online algorithm for maintaining and updating the set of answers that are consistent with the currently available information.
-Finally, we show that our results extend to a language with negation.
+\paragraph{Contribution} We present a declarative semantics for queries in Temporal Datalog, where we define the notions of hypothetical and supported answers.
+We define an operational semantics based on SLD-resolution, where we compute answers with premises to queries.
+We then show that there is a natural connection between the answers computed by the operational semantics and the hypothetical and supported answers defined declaratively.
+By refining SLD-resolution, we obtain an incremental online algorithm for maintaining and updating the set of answers that are consistent with the currently available information.
+Finally, \begin{newtext}we define Temporal Datalog with negation and show that our results can be extended to this language.\end{newtext}

+\paragraph{Publication history} A preliminary version of this work, not including proofs, was published in conference proceedings~\cite{ourAAAIpaper}.
+The current article extends that work with proofs of all results and further examples.
+Section~\ref{sec:neg} (negation), which was only a sketch, was completely restructured, and now includes a precise definition of the declarative and operational semantics, as well as full proofs of all results, and several examples.
+Several results in this section were not stated previously, including soundness and completeness.